 FAIR MARKET VALUE

-The price at which two unrelated parties, under no duress, are willing to transact business.
+The price at which two unrelated parties, under no duress, are willing to write a purchase contract.

 A private, shareholder-owned company that works to make sure mortgage money is available for people to purchase homes.
 Created by Congress in 1938, Fannie Mae is the nation's largest source of financing for home mortgages.
 Visit www.FannieMae.com